Department of Labor Logo United States Department of Labor

 Zoologists and wildlife biologists typically need a bachelor’s degree to enter the occupation.
 Students may pursue a degree in zoology, wildlife biology, or a related field, such as natural resources.
 Some students major in biology and take coursework in zoology and wildlife biology.

-Zoologists and wildlife biologists typically need at least a master’s degree for higher level investigative or scientific work.
-A Ph.D. is necessary for most independent research and university research positions.
+Zoologists and wildlife biologists typically need at least a master’s degree for higher level positions and a Ph.D. for independent research positions.

-Coursework in life and physical sciences often includes academic, laboratory, and field work.
+Coursework in undergraduate and graduate-level science programs often includes academic, laboratory, and field work.
 In addition, students may need to take mathematics and statistics to learn data analysis.

 Other Experience

-Some zoologists and wildlife biologists may need to have well-rounded outdoor skills.
-They may need to be able to drive a tractor, boat, or ATV, use a generator, or provide for themselves in remote locations.
+Some zoologists and wildlife biologists need outdoor skills to work in remote locations.
+For example, they may need to be comfortable driving a tractor, boat, or all-terrain vehicle (ATV); using a generator; or providing for themselves.

 Advancement

-Zoologists and wildlife biologists typically receive greater responsibility and independence in their work as they gain experience.
-More education also can lead to greater responsibility.
-Zoologists and wildlife biologists with a Ph.D. usually lead independent research and control the direction and content of projects.
-In addition, they may be responsible for finding much of their own funding.
+Zoologists and wildlife biologists typically take on greater responsibility and independence in their work as they gain experience or have more education.
+For example, zoologists and wildlife biologists with a Ph.D. may lead independent research and control the direction and content of projects.

 Pay About this section